misterprog-dev/SOLID-Learning/README.md

 Classes should be open for extension but closed for modification.
 In doing so, we stop ourselves from modifying existing code and causing potential new bugs.

+### 3- Liskov Substitution
+<u>Principe</u>: if class A is a subtype of class B, we should be able to replace B with A without disrupting the behavior of our program